Life is governed by laws.

-Nothing leaves heaven until something leaves the earth [ See blog, Bus Station ].
+Nothing leaves heaven until something leaves the Earth [ See blog, Bus Station ].

-If one type of seed hasn't yielded the results we've expected, maybe it's time to change the type of seed we're sowing.
+If one type of seed hasn't yielded the results we've expected, then maybe it's time to change the type of seed we're sowing.

-If money, for example, isn't helping to solve some problem, then maybe it's time to start sowing some time seed, and give that problem a little more of our time.
+If money, for example, isn't helping to solve some problem, then we can try sowing some time seed, and give that problem a little more of our time and non-judgmental attention.